toppic-suite/topmsv/README.md

 2. mzMLReader compilation:<br/>
 a.
 To build mzMLReader, MSYS2 needs to be installed to install required packages.
 Please follow the instructions in the <a href="https://www.msys2.org/">MSYS2</a> website to install MSYS2.<br/>
 b.
-After installing MSYS2, run the following commands to install packages for mzMLReader.<br/>
+After installing MSYS2, run the following commands to in an <strong>MSYS shell</strong> to install packages for mzMLReader.<br/>
 ```sh
 pacman -S git
 pacman -S mingw-w64-x86_64-gcc